chb/smart-docs/reference/data_model/index.md

 # Changelog

-Click here for the list of [Changes to the API and Payloads](../change_log/).
+Click here for the list of [Changes to the API and Payloads for the latest release](/updates/smart_0.5/).
-And here is an [Atom Feed](https://github.com/chb/smart-docs/commits/gh-pages.atom) if you would like to keep up to date that way as well.

 # RDF Overview